sanzceb/think-like-a-programmer/exercises/ch08/01/README.md

 ## Current Issues

-- Create a class to be the view for the user.
+- Bug: available misses is shown as -1 when the game ends
-- Extract the `cout` statements from the class `hangman_game`
+- Bug: When setting the difficulty, there is an infinite loop if the input is bad